Lightroom Classic, or CC? Here’s How to Pick the Best Lightroom for Your Needs

-Adobe Lightroom’s marries several powerful photography tools inside of one integrated suite: a single app to import, convert, organize, edit, and export image files.
+Adobe Lightroom’s marries several powerful photography tools inside of one integrated suite: a app to import, convert, organize, edit, and export image files.
 Lightroom brings together just about everything you need to process your photos.

 Lightroom launched in 2006 and drew many users away from Photoshop.
 For most photographers, it was Lightroom’s speed advantage.
 Lightroom’s ease at batch-process images is a major advantage.

-But Adobe made an interesting decision: it split the program into two unique branches of Lightroom: Lightroom Classic CC and Lightroom CC.
+But Adobe made an interesting decision: it split the program into unique branches of Lightroom: Lightroom Classic CC and Lightroom CC.
 These are now commonly called “Lightroom Classic” and “Lightroom CC” respectively.

 Lightroom is a popular app and splitting it into such distinct halves was a bold move.
 And it left many users wondering which version they should go with going forward.
 Would Classic be shelved in favor of the new kid on the block, Lightroom CC?